trustgrid/docs/content/en/docs/user-management/policies/index.md

 Trustgrid has adopted a resource naming convention that follows the basic format: `tgrn:tg::<service>:<resource-type>/<resource-id>`

 ###### Wildcard TGRN

-By default the Resources field is populated with `*` which grants permissions to all resources.
+By default, the Resources field is populated with `*` which grants permissions to all resources.
 This is included by default for new policies and would need to be removed to provide TGRN restricted permissions.

 ###### Node TGRN